KBtechnologies/NeoFloppy/neofloppy.specification.md

 - The use of alternative encryption methods (regardless if Software like [VeraCrypt](https://en.wikipedia.org/wiki/VeraCrypt) or proprietary Hardware Standards like [OPAL](https://en.wikipedia.org/wiki/Opal_Storage_Specification)) is a violation of specification and thus not endorsed as only fully open-sourced encryption can be trusted.
   - The use of proprietary & non-FLOSS'd solutions like [BitLocker](https://en.wikipedia.org/wiki/BitLocker) is a [clear violation](https://en.wikipedia.org/wiki/BitLocker#Upholding_Kerckhoffs's_principle) of [basic principles](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle) in cryptography and should never be supported, but clearly discouraged.

+### Data Layout
+To enable maximum flexibility and future-proof design, the exact layout of the data is up to the used media.
+- A media should always apprear as one contigous blockdevice to the host, regardless of the underlying storage technology or media organization used.
+- The use of transparent error correction, wear leveling, reserve blocks and even redundancy with transparent RAID modi is recommended, but entirely optional.
+  - Media must detail these features in their datasheet.
+- Functionalities like ROM and WORM media must be implemented low-level and transparently, so that even faulty drives trying to [re-]write on them can't if that's not permitted.

+##  Drives
+### Functionality
+####  Mandatory Functions
+- Buttons
+  - "Pause" button [to initialize Ejection Sequence]
+  - "Eject" button [to mechanically remove media]
+  - Buttons may be absent on autoloaders and drives that provide support for these in Software.
+    - Compareable to motorized / software-controlled "auto eject" on Macintosh.
+- Status Indicators
+  - "Power" [drive is powered]
+    - This is only mandatory for external drives that aren't integrated into a system.
+  - "Media Inserted" [if a Media has been detected]
+    - This should blink fast if a faulty media has been inserted.
+    - This should blink slow if a cleaning or test media has been inserted.
+  - "Media Online" [if a media is currently connected via the drive head]
+    - This should blink to signal "Media Busy" [read/write access is commencing]
+  - These can be dedicaded or colour-changing LEDs or a small OLED showing a message.
+    - These may be absent on autoloaders and media libraries which should provide the functionality in Software and a dedicaded OLED/LCD status screen.
+- Interfaces
+  - USB 3.1 Gen 2
+    - This should utilize USB-C on external drives and the USB3 header on internal drives if a SATA/Molex/Floppy power connector is interated in the drive.
+      - Otherwise it must use USB-C header connection on internal drives.
+    - USB is mandatory to be supported by all drives and media.
+  - All other interfaces are optional, but implementation is highly recommended.
+    - SATA-6G
+      - Slimline-SATA connector is to be used if no additional power cable is to be run to it.
+        - An additional Adaptor cable for use with regular SATA-6G connectiors should be supplied in retail backages aimed at desktop setups.
+    - PCIe 2.0 and up
+      - For a single PCIe Lane, a [Mini-]PCIe card and extension cable may be used.
+      - For up to two PCIe Lanes, A SATA Express Connector and Cable should be used.
+      - For up to four PCIe Lanes, A M.2 M-Key "Card" and SFF-8643 cable should be used.
+        - For external Drives, an SFF-8644 cable should be used.
+        - For up to eight PCIe Lanes, a PCIe card with two SFF-8643 cables should be used.
+          -  For external Drives, an SFF-8644 duplex/"8x" cable should be used.
+      - In all cases, a drive must also support and properly negotiate different numbers of lanes and versions on both ends.
+        - I.e. A PCIe 4.0 x8 media in a drive only connected via PCIe 2.0 x4 must negotiate PCIe 2.0 x4 speeds.
+        - I.e. A PCIe 5.0 x1 media in a drive only connected via PCIe 4.0 x4 must negotiate PCIe 4.0 x1 speeds.
+    - SD
+      - Drives can be internally connected directly to the SD bus, if available.
+        - Otherwise a USB 3.0 SD cardreader chip should be used.
+  - Multiple / Mixed Interfaces
+    - The drive should always negotiate the fastest possible interface supported by both the host and the media.
+      - A drive must also support not having all interfaces connected and thus should include DIP switches to skip unused/disconnected interfaces.
+    - A low-profile, half-lenght & passively cooled 'standalone' "reference controller card" supporting all interfaces will be offered.
+      - This reference controller card will be x16 electrically for ease of integration and providing dedicaded lanes for all interfaces supported.
+        - USB 3.1 Gen 2
+        - SATA-6G
+        - PCIe 4.0 x8
+        - SD
+      - "cost reduced" and simplified options using a lower number of lanes host-side are also possible.
+        - Manufacturers of drives and controllers must design their products so that they rely on the least amount of custom parts and cables possible.
+          - If a specific drive and/or controller can only be used in conjunction with each other, it must be prominently stated on the packaging, product information and specifications.
+            - Whilst such combinations may not be desireable in general and are severely discouraged, they may be necessary in certain embedded & rugged devices.
+    - Under all circumstances every media and drive will only use one interface type at the same time.
+      - Switching Interfaces without "soft-ejection" & reinitialization is not supported as of now.
+        - Doing so would require extensive support by both Operating Systems, Hardware, Software, Firmware and espechally Controller ICs on said media.
+          - It may however be supported in the future with specifically designated combinations of Hardware and Software.
+      - "Multipath" and "Multi-Host" support has to be provided by backplanes capable of doing so.
+        - This feature is to be seen as unsupported but not forbidden.
+    - A drive with multiple/mixed interfaces may also be discreetly connected as mentioned before.
+      - Thus it will appear as if a media has been plugged into the negotiated interface directly.
+        - This is done to enshure transparent compatibility between Operating Systems and Media.